epfl-ada/ada-2020-project-milestone-p3-p3_act/README.md

 The same as our organization within the team, each of the team member is responsible for their own topic and write the data story of it:

-- Neural network to improve civil war onset prediction: Tiannan Sha - Part_1_Neural_Network_Model
+- Implementing Neural Networks, SMOTE combined with Random Forest, SVM to try to improve civil war onset prediction: Tiannan Sha - Part_1_Neural_Network_Model
 - Isolating the effect of GDP on civil war onset: Chenyang Cao - Part_2_Causal_Inference_of_GDP_Growth
 - Impacts of civil war on the economy: Alessandro Fornaroli - Part_3_Econometric Analysis